This post will introduce two types of smart pointers, which can help programmers to manage objects allocated in heap.

 shared_ptr

-is a smart pointer that retains shared ownership of an object through a pointer.
-Several shared_ptr
+shared_ptr is a smart pointer that retains shared ownership of an object through a pointer.
+Several shared_ptr object may own the same object.
+The object is destoryed when either of following happens:

 - the last remaining

-owning the object is destoryed. - the last remaining
+shared_ptrowning the object is destoryed. - the last remaining

-A typical shared_ptr
+A typical shared_ptr holds two pointers:

 - the stored pointer (return by

-). - a pointer to control block.
+get()). - a pointer to control block.

-The control block pointers to a object that holds the number ofshared_ptr
+The control block pointers to a object that holds the number ofshared_ptrwho point to the managed object.

-A poor sample for shared_ptr
+A poor sample for shared_ptr implementation: